MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/coreml.md

 # Introduction to CoreML in Xamarin.iOS

-_Machine learning for mobile apps on iOS 11_

 CoreML brings machine learning to iOS – apps can take advantage of trained machine learning models to perform all sorts of tasks, from problem solving to image recognition.